NZSA Kaituhi Māori Mentorship Programme

 Once applications close, they are sent to a selection panel who then decide on the recipients.
 Applicants will be notified within 4-6 weeks of the result.

-The mentorship will commence on 20 May 2024 when the mentee-mentor match is confirmed and introductions are made.
-The mentorship then ends on/by 1 December 2024.
+The mentorship will commence in May when the mentee-mentor match is confirmed and introductions are made.
+The mentorship then ends on/by 1 December 2025.

 Mentors